fdavidcl/stackedit-docs/mastodon_do.md

     ~~~

 5. Follow the guide for Docker in Mastodon documentation to clone the repository.
 Now, `touch .env.production` since docker-compose will not work without it.
 Follow the guide to get the images.
 6. Check that file permissions are correct.
-I came across a couple of `Permission denied` errors since some directories in the Docker image were owned by `root` instead of `mastodon`.
+I came across a couple of `Permission denied` errors since some directories in the Docker container were owned by `root` instead of `mastodon`.
 To check this, login into the web container as root:

     ~~~sh
     docker-compose run --rm -u 0 web bash